netmod-wg/rfc8407bis/draft-ietf-netmod-rfc8407bis.md

    specifics related to the intended use of the IANA-maintained module.
    For example, identities are useful if the registry entries are organized hierarchically, possibly including multiple inheritances.
-   It is RECOMMENDED that the reasoning for the design choice is documented in the companion specification that registers an IANA-maintained module.
+   The reasoning for the design choice MUST documented in the companion specification that registers an IANA-maintained module.
 For example, {{?RFC9244}} defines an IANA-maintained module that uses enumerations for the following reason: